-Government Ethics Officials Raise Red Flags On Scott Pruitt
+Government Ethics Officials Raise Red Flags On EPA Chief Scott Pruitt

 He set the tone.

-In contrast, President Trump gave his backing to Pruitt — and congressional Republicans don't appear to be withdrawing their support for the EPA chief.
+In contrast, Trump gave his backing to Pruitt — and congressional Republicans don't appear to be withdrawing their support for the EPA chief.

-As Apol argues, "The success of our Government depends on maintaining the trust of the people we serve."
+As Apol argues, "The success of our government depends on maintaining the trust of the people we serve."

 Democrats and Republicans have struggled with ethics.
 As NPR's Ron Elving notes, policy victories — as can often be the case in Washington — are trumping ethics.
 But how party leadership responds can often set an example or inflame outrage.

-Voters will get the opportunity to decide for themselves this year whether ethical lapses matter...or if it's all just nitpicking.
+Voters will get the opportunity to decide for themselves this year whether ethical lapses matter — or if it's all just nitpicking.